 An employment park will be developed on Hobsonville Road, between the Brigham Creek Road and Westpark Drive intersections, with an emphasis on quality buildings and open-space environments.

 Neil Developments and Brigham Creek Business Park are the 2 landowners that the council is working alongside to advance this development.

 Hobsonville Road corridor upgrade

-Auckland Transport plans to undertake a multi-million dollar upgrade of the Hobsonville Road corridor to support these new developments.
+AT plans to undertake a multi-million dollar upgrade of the Hobsonville Road corridor to support these new developments.

-The upgrade is designed to accommodate a quality transit network of buses and includes upgraded intersections, wider footpaths and cycleways.
+The upgrade is designed to accommodate a quality transit network of buses, and includes upgraded intersections, wider footpaths and cycleways.
 Brigham Creek Road will also be widened.

 A total of 167 hectares of land is being redeveloped on the former Hobsonville RNZAF military airbase.